jrnl-org/jrnl/docs/contributing.md

 ### Common development commands

 You can find an inventory of commands in the `pyproject.toml`.
-Users can run the commands by typing `poe` followed by the name of the command ([`poe`](https://github.com/nat-n/poethepoet) can be installed on its own, or as part of `poetry install`).
+Users can run the commands by typing `poe` followed by the name of the command ([Poe the Poet](https://github.com/nat-n/poethepoet) can be installed on its own, or as part of `poetry install`).

 A typical development workflow includes: